starling021/Phishing-API/README.md

 <b>Figure 5: The Hosted Site's Contents</b>
 <br/><br/></p>

+## OR

-<b>However, if you don't wish to use a pre-populated landing page template, feel free to create or clone your own.
+<b>If you don't wish to use a pre-populated landing page template, feel free to create or clone your own.
 Just add the following HTML tags to leverage the API for alerting and credential capturing : </b><br><br>

 1) Point your HTML Form to https://YOUR-API-HERE